 Software for Nonprofits to Raise More Money from Matching Gifts and Volunteer Grants

-If you’re part of a small to mid-sized organization looking to increase its matching gift revenue, Double the Donation offers an embedded plugin for use on donation pages, confirmation pages, and other places on your website.
+If you’re part of an organization looking to increase its matching gift revenue, Double the Donation offers an embedded plugin for use on donation pages, confirmation pages, and other places on your website.
 This plugin offers direct access to the database’s company search tool, allowing your donors to search for their employer’s CSR program information.

-If your organization receives more than $25,000 in matching gift revenue each year, there’s another option for you: 360MatchPro by Double the Donation, which is a matching gifts automation platform.
-Once a supporter has interacted with your organization, such as by submitting a donation, 360MatchPro will automate the process to secure a matching gift (or volunteer grant for volunteers!).
+Once a supporter has interacted with your organization, such as by submitting a donation, 360MatchPro by Double the Donation will automate the process to secure a matching gift (or volunteer grant for volunteers!).

 Here’s how it works: